 Bromelain, on the other hand, is safe and effective for both chronic joint pain and acute joint pain.

 The patients reported a 60 percent decrease in pain for acute disorders.
-And those with chronic pain saw their pain levels cut in half!
+And those with chronic pain saw their pain levels cut in half![iii]

-2. Bromelain for Healing Injuries
+2. Bromelain for wound healing

 This is what bromelain is best known for.
 Lots of athletes use bromelain to speed up healing when they get hurt on the court or field.
 It’s great for things like sprains, strains and other minor trauma.

 In one study, an orthopedist gave bromelain to 59 patients with minor musculoskeletal injuries along with conventional treatments.
-Bromelain significantly reduced swelling, pain and tenderness.
+Bromelain significantly reduced swelling, pain and tenderness.[v]

-3. Bromelain for Sinusitis
+3. Bromelain for sinusitis

 Who would have thought a pineapple could hold the key to relieving stuffy noses?

-4. Bromelain for Digestion
+4. Bromelain for digestion

 Because of this, it’s a great digestive aid.
-And it’s been shown in animal studies to decrease the incidence and severity of inflammatory bowel disease.
+And it’s been shown in animal studies to decrease the incidence and severity of inflammatory bowel disease.[vii]

 Bromelain not only helps you digest your food more easily, it also helps you get more of the nutrients from your food.

-5. Bromelain for Cancer
+5. Bromelain for cancer

-One study showed that it was BETTER at killing cancer cells than the chemo drug 5-fluorouracil — a drug that’s been used by cancer doctors for more than 40 years!
+One study showed that it was BETTER at killing cancer cells than the chemo drug 5-fluorouracil[viii] — a drug that’s been used by cancer doctors for more than 40 years!

 What’s even better is that, unlike toxic chemo drugs, bromelain is what they call “selectively cytotoxic.”

 Eating more pineapple is a good way to increase your body’s supply of bromelain.
 But here’s the problem…

 And keep in mind… canned pineapple won’t do the trick.

-Klein G, Kullich W, Schnitker J, Schwann H. Efficacy and tolerance of an oral enzyme combination in painful osteoarthritis of the hip.
-A double-blind, randomised study comparing oral enzymes with non-steroidal anti-inflammatory drugs.
+iv Klein G, Kullich W, Schnitker J, Schwann H. “Efficacy and tolerance of an oral enzyme combination in painful osteoarthritis of the hip.
+A double-blind, randomised study comparing oral enzymes with non-steroidal anti-inflammatory drugs.”
 Clinical and Experimental Rheumatology.
 2006 Jan-Feb;24(1):25-30.

-Braun JM, Schneider B, Beuth HJ.
-Therapeutic use, efficiency and safety of the proteolytic pineapple enzyme Bromelain-POS in children with acute sinusitis in Germany.
+viii Braun JM, Schneider B, Beuth HJ.
+“Therapeutic use, efficiency and safety of the proteolytic pineapple enzyme Bromelain-POS in children with acute sinusitis in Germany.”
 In Vivo.
 2005 Mar-Apr;19(2):417-21.

-Hale LP, Greer PK, Trinh CT, Gottfried MR. Treatment with oral bromelain decreases colonic inflammation in the IL-10-deficient murine model of inflammatory bowel disease.
+ix Hale LP, Greer PK, Trinh CT, Gottfried MR. “Treatment with oral bromelain decreases colonic inflammation in the IL-10-deficient murine model of inflammatory bowel disease.”
 Clinical Immunology.
 2005 Aug;116(2):135-42.